Ebony Spleenwort

 Spleenwort family (Aspleniaceae)

-Description: This native perennial fern produces small clumps of simple-pinnate leaves.
-Individual leaves are ¾–1½' long and 1-2" across; the semi-evergreen fertile leaves are longer and more erect than the evergreen sterile leaves.
-Each compound leaf has 15-40 pairs of leaflets along its rachis (or central stalk); these leaflets are usually arranged alternately along the rachis, rather than in opposite pairs.
+Description: This perennial fern consists of either individual leaves or small tufts of simple-pinnate leaves.
+Individual leaves are ½–1½' long and 1-2" across; the semi-evergreen fertile leaves are longer and more erect than the evergreen sterile leaves.
+Each compound leaf has 10-40 pairs of leaflets along its rachis (or central stalk); these leaflets are usually arranged alternately along the rachis, rather than in opposite pairs.
+The leaflets toward the top and the bottom of each leaf are smaller in size than those toward the middle.
 Both the rachis and petiole of mature leaves are terete and dark purplish brown; usually they are glabrous, but sometimes sparse white hairs are present.
 For very young leaves emerging from the ground, the rachis and petiole can be light green.
 Individual petioles (about 1-4" long) are much shorter than the leaf blades.
-The medium to dark green leaflets are deltoid-oblong in shape, crenate or serrate along their margins, and glabrous; young leaflets often have a lustrous quality.
-The base of each leaflet has an ear (auricle) on the upper side that overlaps the rachis.
-Each leaflet has pinnate venation with a central vein and several lateral veins; the lateral veins are forked.
-On fertile leaves, mature leaflets develop two rows of elongated sori (spore-bearing structures) on their undersides.
-Attached to one side of each sorus, there is an elongatedYoung Leaves indusium (protective membrane) that eventually withers away.
-The spores are released to the wind during the summer or early fall.
-The root system consists of a short rhizome with fibrous roots; relative to ground surface, the position of this rhizome is often vertical or diagonal in its orientation.

 Return